-In an effort to proactively improve and preserve the city’s low income housing stock, the BAALDC and HPD has sustained their relationship in promoting various community service funded programs that are listed below.
-All the programs mentioned are funded by NYC Housing Preservation and Development.
+In effort to proactively improve and preserve the city’s low income housing stock, the BAALDC and HPD has sustained their relationship in promoting various community service funded programs that are listed below.
+All the programs mentioned are funding by NYC Housing Preservation and Development.

 II.
 Community Consultant Program (CCP)

 The CCP (Community Consultant Program) and HPI (Housing Preservation Initiative) programs are funded by the NYC Council, discretionary funding awards and administered by HPD.
 The programs are implemented and funded on an annual basis with a pre-approved mandate and scope suggested by BAALDC, and approved by HPD.
 Since its inception, the BAALDC has been continuously funded and has received an “excellent/superior” HPD evaluation based on the execution of these program services.
 The services primarily focus on providing the following services in Bronx Community Boards 1,2,3 and 6 although assistance is open to any NYC resident.
 The CCP and HPI primary interventions and assistance focus on:

 - Assisting tenants of private and/or City owned properties in obtaining emergency repairs/services, and making proper referrals when necessary to other service providers or enforcement agencies.